-Stonewall Diversity Champions Programme and Workplace Equality Index 2015
+Stonewall Diversity Champions Programme and Workplace Equality Index 2016

 The Council has been a participant in the Stonewall Diversity Champions Programme since 2010.
-This is a good practice employers' forum for sexual orientation equality in the workplace.
+This is a good practice employers' forum for lesbian, gay and bisexual and transgender (LGBT) equality in the workplace.
 Our participation in the programme enables the use of the Diversity Champions logo, sending out a message about our values and helping us to attract a more diverse workforce.
-Organisations that join this programme can also use the Stonewall Workplace Equality Index, which is a benchmarking tool that can be used to assess an organisation's work on lesbian, gay and bisexual (LGB) equality.
-The council continues to support the Equality Index, and we are now in our fourth year of participating.
-We will use the feedback from the 2015 Equality Index to inform our equality actions going forward.
+Organisations that join this programme can also use the Stonewall Workplace Equality Index (WEI), which is a benchmarking tool that can be used to assess an organisation's work on LGBT equality.
+The council have participated in the WEI since 2012 and continue to do so. .
+Although the index focusses on LGBT equality we will use the detailed feedback from the 2016 Equality Index to inform all of our equality actions going forward.

-• Pay Policy Statement
+Pay Policy Statement

 The council's Pay Policy Statement is aimed at supporting the remuneration of the workforce in a fair and transparent way.
-It is subject to annual review and approved by full Council for each financial year, and is published on the council's website:
+It is subject to annual review and approved by full Council for each financial year.

-http://www.sunderland.gov.uk/index.aspx?articleid=4994 It sets out the methods by which salaries of all employees are determined, the detail and level of remuneration of the council's most senior staff, the remuneration of the lowest paid employees, and the relationship between the remuneration of its Chief Officers and of employees who are not Chief Officers.
+It sets out the methods by which salaries of all employees are determined, the detail and level of remuneration of the council's most senior staff, the remuneration of the lowest paid employees, and the relationship between the remuneration of its Chief Officers and of employees who are not Chief Officers.

 The Pay Policy Statement reinforces our commitment to being an equal opportunity employer, and forms part of our policies to promote equality in pay practices.
-As such it links directly with the Single Equality Scheme.
+As such it links directly with the Equality Scheme.
 By ensuring transparency of senior pay and the relationship with pay of other employees, it helps to ensure a fair approach which meets our equality objectives.

-• Equal pay audits of the workforce
+Equal pay audits of the workforce

 The Council supports the principle of equal pay for work of equal value and recognises that we should operate a pay system that is based on objective criteria.
 As part of our commitment to putting equal pay principles into practice, we carry out regular monitoring of the impact of our pay practices.
 This enables us to monitor the effect of our HR practices and activities to see if they are helping to narrow pay differences, and to check that any gaps found are justifiable and not due to discriminatory pay practices, to eliminate bias and ensure fairness in pay.
-The council is currently about to complete a wideranging pay review via a Workforce Transformation Project, to be implemented in 2015.
+The council is currently in the implementation stage of completing a wide-ranging pay review via a Workforce Transformation Project, to be completed during 2016.

-• Equality & Diversity Training
+Equality & Diversity Training